Dorthy-d695/java-dsa-sde-prep/README.md

 # Java DSA SDE Preparation

-This repository contains my Java practice for logical thinking, patterns, and data structures.
+This repository contains my step-by-step learning of Java and Data Structures & Algorithms from basics to advanced level, prepared for technical interviews.

+### Topics Covered
+- Java Basics
+- Patterns
+- Arrays
+- Strings
+- (More coming…)